Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section E: Tracking mean and median diversity scores over publication years
+# Section E: Citation diversity scores over publication years
 In this section, we present the summary results of the diversity scores for papers in the various OA categories.
 Here, we include all papers in our study.
 In the following figures, mean and median diversity scores are tracked over ten years.
 This is plotted for various combinations of diversity measure and citing entity.
 Throughout the different measures across different